 Applicants are encouraged to contact potential supervisors in good time to discuss draft research proposals.
-For general enquiries please contact the Research Director for Art & Design, Dr. Justin Magee or our PhD coordinator Dr Catherine O’Hara.
+For general enquiries please contact the Research Director for Art & Design, Dr Brian Dixon or our PhD coordinator, Dr Catherine O’Hara.

 Applicants should hold, or expect to obtain, a First or Upper Second Class Honours Degree in a subject relevant to the proposed area of study.
 We may also consider applications from those who hold equivalent qualifications, for example, a Lower Second Class Honours Degree plus a Master’s Degree with Distinction.

 In exceptional circumstances, the University may consider a portfolio of evidence from applicants who have appropriate professional experience which is equivalent to the learning outcomes of an Honours degree in lieu of academic qualifications.